flancia-coop/doc.anagora.org/social-coop-tech-group.md

        - Test federation fixes once they're there
    - We need to exercise backup/restores in general
        - [[Flancian]] tested backups for the wiki, restores come next :)
+       - next action: cronjobs? those could be in ansible?
+           - [[Akshay]] does coop cloud have cronjobs?

 ## [[2023-09-11]]